Arithmetic representations of mapping class groups: Brief review of special unitary groups

 It is clear that $\EU(M)$ is a normal subgroup of $\U(M)$.
-We already noticed that it is closed in $\U(M)$ and hence the quotient $\U(M)/\EU (M)$ its also an algebraic group.
+We already noticed that it is closed in $\U(M)$ and hence the quotient $\U(M)/\EU (M)$ is also an algebraic group.
 Note however that if $\overline M$ has no nonzero isotropic vectors, then $\EU(\overline M)$ is trivial.
 We mention for future reference a consequence of a theorem of G.E.~Wall \cite{wall}:

-\begin{lemma} Suppose that $M\ssm M_o$ contains a nonzero isotropic vector (so that $\EU(\overline M)$ is nontrivial).
+\begin{lemma} Suppose that $M$ is nondegenerate and contains a nonzero isotropic vector.
 Then $\U(M)/\EU (M)$ is anisotropic (all its real forms are compact).
-In particular, $\EU(M)$ and $\U (M)$ have the same real rank and any arithmetic subgroup of $\U(M)$ will have finite image in $\U(M)/\EU (M)$. \end{lemma} \begin{proof} Since $\EU (\overline M)$ and $\U(\overline M)$ have the same unipotent radical, we may without loss of generality assume that $M$ is nondegenerate.
-In that case the result in op.\ cit.\ identifies $\U(M)/\EU (M)$ as a quotient of $D^\times$ by a normal subgroup which contains $D^\times\cap D_+$.
-It is easy to check that in all four cases such a quotient must be anisotropic. \end{proof}
+So $\EU(M)$ and $\U (M)$ have the same real rank and any arithmetic subgroup of $\U(M)$ will have finite image in $\U(M)/\EU (M)$. \end{lemma} \begin{proof} Thm.\ 1 of \cite{wall} identifies $\U(M)/\EU (M)$ as a quotient of $D^\times$ by a normal subgroup which contains $D^\times\cap D_+$.
+It is easy to check that in all four cases (I)-(IV) in the Albert classification such a quotient must be anisotropic. \end{proof}

 Wall's result is more specific and tells us that $\U(M)/\EU (M)$ is often an anisotropic torus.
 But this need not be so when $\dim_D M=2$.